 Mitral valve prolapse (MVP) most often is detected during a routine physical exam.
 During the exam, your doctor will listen to your heart with a stethoscope.

 Stretched valve flaps can make a clicking sound as they shut.
-If the mitral valve is leaking blood back into the left atrium, your doctor may heart a heart murmur or whooshing sound.
+If the mitral valve is leaking blood back into the left atrium, your doctor may hear a heart murmur or whooshing sound.

 However, these abnormal heart sounds may come and go.
 Your doctor may not hear them at the time of an exam, even if you have MVP.
 Thus, you also may have tests and procedures to diagnose MVP.